robhagemans/monobit/README.md

 A *key* consists only of ASCII letters, ASCII digits, the underscore `_`, the dash `-`, or the full stop `.`.
 * The key is not case sensitive.
 * In a key, the `-` and the `_` are considered equivalent.
 * The key must be given at the start of the line.
-Leading whitepace is not allowed.
+Leading whitespace is not allowed.
 * The key and the separator `:` must be on the same line.

 Whitespace between the key, the separator, and the value is allowed.